 The Council’s Engineering Services Division is responsible for roading in and around Invercargill and Bluff.

-This includes road and footpath sealing, road sweeping, road marking, ice gritting of roads, road closures, bridges, licence to occupy a road, street lights, traffic signals, pedestrian crossings, road and street signs, road safety, etc. The term "road" refers to the area outside the of the front property boundary to the opposite property boundary.
-It includes the frontage (the land between the boundary fence and kerb), footpath, ditches and carriageway.
+This includes road and footpath sealing, urban and rural vehicle crossings, road sweeping, road marking, ice gritting of roads, road closures, bridges, licence to occupy a road, street lights, traffic signals, pedestrian crossings, road and street signs, road safety, etc. The term “road” refers to the area outside the of the front property boundary to the opposite property boundary.
+It includes frontage (the land between the boundary fence and kerb), footpath, ditches and carriageway.

 Managing roading assets

-A Roading Asset Management Plan was adopted by the Invercargill City Council at its meeting on December 12, 2011.
-The plan is available at the following link (the document has been split into sections to ease downloading):
+A Roading Asset Management Plan was adopted by the Invercargill City Council on December 12, 2011.

 NZ Transport Agency